 Since 2007, the Non-Governmental Organization Greenpeace has been studying the behavior of the livestock farming production chain in the Amazon.
-After a long investigative process in 2009, the organization issued the report "Slaughtering the Amazon". ", highlighting the relationship between the beef plants involved in illegal deforestation and slave labor, and leading-edge products traded on the international market.
-Since then, the JBS, Marfrig and Minerva beef plants undertook a "Public Livestock Commitment" to exclude from their lists of suppliers those farms that have cleared the Amazon forest after October 2009, in addition to those employing labor analogous to slavery, and owning areas subject to embargoed of the Brazilian Environmental Protection Agency (IBAMA) or located on indigenous lands and environmental conservation units.
+After a long investigation process, in 2009, the organization issued the report "Slaughtering the Amazon" ("A Farra do Boi na Amazônia"), highlighting the relationship between the beef plants involved in illegal deforestation and slave labor, and leadingedge products traded on the international market.
+Since then, the JBS, Marfrig and Minerva beef plants undertook a "Public Livestock Commitment" to exclude from their lists of suppliers those farms that have cleared the Amazon forest after October 2009, in addition to those employing labor analogous to slavery, and owning areas subject to embargoed of the Brazilian Institute and Renewable Natural Resources (IBAMA) or located on indigenous lands and environmental conservation units.
 The public commitment setting out the criteria for purchasing cattle on properties located in the Amazon Biome is called "MINIMUM CRITERIA FOR TRANSACTIONS WITH CATTLE AND BEEF PRODUCTS ON AN INDUSTRIAL SCALE IN THE AMAZON BIOME".
-In June 2017, Greenpeace withdrew from the "Public Livestock Commitment," however, JBS continues to apply its criteria for purchasing cattle in the Amazon Biome region as well as its Responsible Purchasing Policy, and maintains its commitment to transparency in the annual publication of the independent auditor's report in compliance with the public commitment.
+In June 2017, Greenpeace withdrew from the "Public Livestock Commitment", however, JBS continues to apply its criteria purchasing cattle in the Amazon Biome region as well as its Responsible Purchasing Policy and maintains its commitment to transparency in the annual publication of the independent auditor's report in compliance with the public commitment.

-II) Purpose
+II) Objective

-DNV GL was retained to independently evaluate, via an audit process, the information and procedures of JBS that make it possible to establish whether the Company has complied with the socioenvironmental criteria assumed in the "Public Livestock Commitment," covering the period from January 1, to December 31, 2017.
+DNV GL was retained to independently evaluate, via an audit process, the information and procedures of JBS that make it possible to establish whether the Company has complied with the socioenvironmental criteria assumed in the "Public Livestock Commitment," covering the period from January 1, to December 31, 2018.

-III) Audit period
+III) Audit Period

-The audit took place in the period between July 11 and October 9, 2018.
+The audit took place in the period between April 16 to June 28, 2019.